I’ve been dealing with an existential crisis lately: What’s my story?

 As far as I can tell, that’s my story.
 What’s yours?

 (By the way, Tribe Writers is opening again soon.
-I’ll be sharing more about it in the next week.
-But for now, I’d love for you to consider if it’d be a good fit for you, and if you’d be good for it.)
+For now, I’d love for you to consider if it’d be a good fit for you, and if you’d be good for it.)

 If you had to identify the core theme of the story of your life, what would it be?
 Share in the comments.